Bennett-Heung/Salary-Prediction/README.md

 | upper_outlier_check |           0       |                0      |   1      |
 | upper_outliers      |          36       |              150      | 220.5    |

-While no missing data, duplicates or invalid data were found, suspected outliers were found and explored further for the salary values:
+While no missing data, duplicates or invalid data were found, suspected outliers in terms of salary were found and explored further:
 - 5 observations had salaries of zero.
 These are potentially missing salary inputs and were dropped given that we are predicting salaries.

-Plot table of 5
 |        | jobId            | companyId   | jobType        | degree      | major       | industry   |   yearsExperience |   milesFromMetropolis |   salary |
 |-------:|:-----------------|:------------|:---------------|:------------|:------------|:-----------|------------------:|----------------------:|---------:|
 |  30559 | JOB1362684438246 | COMP44      | Junior         | Doctoral    | Math        | Auto       |                11 |                     7 |        0 |